albbaous/Dissertation/README.md

 - Directories A-H were successful in producing roary outputs but I,J,K were not so what was problematic about them?

-#### Using prob_directories.sh to combine directory_9, 10 and 11 which contain the files roary failed on:
+#### Using problem_directories.sh to combine directory_9, 10 and 11 which contain the files roary failed on:

 - This assesses whether there is was an issue with specific files or whether it was the volume of files that troubled roary since I,J,K contained more files than previous directories.